-This convention is unremarkable in an environment where a one-to-one mapping exists between organisations and identity providers, so that the organisation "responsible for" the SAML entity is the same (singular) organisation for which the identity provider speaks.
-Because the UK federation allows both outsourcing and aggregated identity provision, different conventions are adopted.
+This convention is unremarkable in an environment where a one-to-one mapping exists between organisations and identity providers, so that the organisation "responsible for" the

+SAML entity is the same (singular) organisation for which the identity provider speaks.
+Because the UK federation allows both outsourcing and aggregated identity provision, different conventions are adopted for entities registered with the UK federation.

-Firstly, all entities are provided with an <organization> element in which the <organizationName> contains a string representing the UK federation's canonical name for the member organisation responsible for the entity.
+Firstly, all local entities are provided with an <organization> element in which the <organizationName> contains a string representing the UK federation's canonical name for the member organisation responsible for the entity.
 This will normally be the organisation's legal name, as taken for example from the organisation's constitution or from Companies House records.

-Secondly, the <organizationDisplayName> contains a string describing the function of the particular entity, and the <organizationURL> contains a URL leading to more information as appropriate to the entity's function.
+Secondly, the <OrganizationDisplayName> contains a string describing the function of the particular entity, and the <OrganizationURL> contains a URL leading to more information as appropriate to the entity's function.